Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 Assuming these variables were defined previously in the code, this can be translated into the boolean

 operator 'and'.
-This boolean expression would have to output a value of true
+This boolean expression would have to output a value of true for me to commit

-to making spaghetti (i.e. each of the boolean
+to making spaghetti (i.e. each of the boolean variables must have a value of

 Again, no memorization required.
 You can always refer to the table below for all the logical operators.

-# | Operator | English Translation |
+| # | Operator | English Translation |

-1 | && | and |
+| 1 | && | and |

-2 | || | or |
+| 2 | || | or |

-operators in the spaghetti example with ||
+If you replace all the && operators in the spaghetti example with || operators, you

-will need to have at least one of the ingredients listed for the boolean expression to be true
+will need to have at least one of the ingredients listed for the boolean expression to be true.

-operators is the wrong choice since you don't want to be cleared by your
+In this case, using || operators is the wrong choice since you don't want to be cleared by your

 program to make spaghetti only to find out that you'll be eating plain pasta for dinner.
 As such, it is